-- The Town will meet the requirements of Ontario's Environmental Assessment (EA) Act for infrastructure projects. - The project is being completed as a Master Plan Approach 2 which includes completion of Phases 1 and 2 of the Class EA process as set out by the Municipal Engineers Association.
-We are currently in the Phase 2 stage. - The EA process is an opportunity for the public and agencies to provide input.
+The Town will meet the requirements of Ontario's Environmental Assessment (EA) Act for

+The project is being completed as a Master Plan - Approach 2 which includes completion of Phases 1 and 2 of the Class EA process as set out by the Municipal Engineers Association.

+The EA process is an opportunity for the public and agencies to provide input.